singhkpratham/geocompr/03-attribute-operations.md

 ## Vector attribute manipulation

-Geographic vector data in R are well-support by `sf`, a class which extends the `data.frame`.
+Geographic vector data in R are well supported by `sf`, a class which extends the `data.frame`.
-Thus `sf` objects have one column per attribute variable (such as 'name') and one row per observation, or *feature* (e.g. per bus station).
+Thus `sf` objects have one column per attribute variable (such as 'name') and one row per observation, or *feature* (e.g., per bus station).
 `sf` objects also have a special column to contain geometry data, usually named `geometry`.
 The `geometry` column is special because it is a *list-column*, which can contain multiple geographic entities (points, lines, polygons) per row.
 In Chapter \@ref(spatial-class) we saw how to perform *generic methods* such as `plot()` and `summary()` on `sf` objects.